raphyduck/media_librarian/README.md

 TODO:
 * General
-    * Expire trakt authentication token and send email when needed
     * Bypass cloudflare js check for tracker search (https://github.com/HatBashBR/HatCloud/blob/master/hatcloud.rb ? )
     * Parse YAML template file and alert in case of errors
     * Rename all command line funtion arguments to append suffix indicating type (like "no_prompt_int") to allow dynamic configuration.
 Arguments should be suffixed on the fly in args dispatch gem